appsmithorg/appsmith-docs/website/docs/advanced-concepts/version-control-with-git/commit-and-push.md

 If there are any merge conflicts, you will have to resolve them manually on the repository.
 Once you fix the conflicts, you can try pulling the changes again.

 #### General notes
 1. Renaming a resource is the same as deleting the old resource and creating a new one in the Git file system.
-For ex, when you rename a query, you may see `2 queries modified` while trying to commit, the 2 changes are the old query being deleted and the new one being created.
+For example, when you rename a query, you may see `2 queries modified` while trying to commit; the 2 changes are the old query being deleted and the new one being created.